 Since 2006 FidAR has been striving for more women to be appointed to the supervisory boards of German companies.
 Our work has made a significant contribution to strengthening political and social awareness of the importance of appointing a larger number of women to senior management positions and board functions.
 FidAR is an independent non-partisan German network for women and men, who support the idea of equal chances.

-Represented by Sandra Mori
+Represented by its President, Sandra Mori

 Valore D is the first association of large companies formed in Italy in order to support women’s leadership in the corporate world.
 Our mission is to support and increase women’s representation in top positions in major Italian companies through tangible and concrete actions.
 Funded in 2009 by 12 enlightened companies, it now has 144 members.